AndrewWalsh/openapi-devtools/README.md

     <img width="80%" src="resources/demo.gif">
 </p>

-OpenAPI DevTools is a Chrome extension that generates OpenAPI specifications in real time from network requests.
+OpenAPI DevTools is a Chrome/Firefox extension that generates OpenAPI specifications in real time from network requests.
 Once installed it adds a new tab to Chrome DevTools called `OpenAPI`.
 While the tool is open it automatically converts network requests into a specification.

 *Features*:
 - Instantly generate an OpenAPI 3.1 specification for any website or application just by using it